johnteske/vectorscores/index.md

 ---
 layout: default
 ---
-A series of new compositions built on the web.
-The works are algorithmically generated so that each score and each performance is unique while still being shaped by the composition's parameters.
+<span class="vectorscores">*vectorscores*</span> is a new series of dynamic compositions.
+The scores are written algorithmically so the works as a whole are crafted but the details are unique for each performance.

 ## Scores